-How to make sure PCB Printing Properly:
+1.How to make sure PCB Printing Properly:

-- Customize your desired circuit board that you will need for the PCB printing.
+1. Customize your desired circuit board that you will need for the PCB printing.

-- When you might have finished with the designing of your circuit board, you can then iron the design you have printed over the copper side of your PCB.
+2. When you might have finished designing your circuit board, you can then iron the design you have printed over the copper side of your PCB.
 This procedure will ensure that the ink is transferred as it should.

-- Then go ahead and rinse the PCB board with water to clean out the solution used for the etching.
+4. Then go ahead and rinse the PCB board with water to clean out the solution used for the etching.

-- When you are through with the rinsing, make sure that you remove any residual ink with a thinner.
+5. When you are through with the rinsing, make sure that you remove any residual ink with a thinner.
 This will enable you to reveal the copper part that was un-etched.